uviclibraries/rstudio/basics-0.md

 ## 4. Importing Data

-So far, we’ve create our own objects by manually entering all of the data in the Code Editor.
+So far, we’ve create our own objects by manually entering all of the data in the console.
 In this section, we’ll learn how to create objects by importing (aka ‘reading’) data (compiled outside of R) into R and visualise it with a histogram.